 Relief from Acid Reflux and Heartburn

-Those suffering from acidity benefit from having their upper body elevated 6 to 8 inches.
+Those suffering from acidity benefit from having their upper body elevated six to eight inches.
 This helps the stomach to retain the acids.
-On a flat bed, acid moves to the esophagus leading to episodes of acid reflux or heartburn.
+On a flat bed, acid moves to the esophagus, leading to episodes of acid reflux or heartburn.

 Asthma and Snoring

-Elevating the upper body benefits people with Asthma.
-On a horizontal mattress, it restricts air tubes and increases the difficulty of moving air to vital major organs.
+Elevating the upper body is beneficial to people with Asthma.
+Sleeping on a horizontal mattress restricts air tubes and increases the difficulty of moving air to major vital organs.
 The FDA has said that adjustable beds aid in the treatment of a number of medical afflictions and illnesses.
 Snoring is not a problem, except for your partner.
-Normally adjusting the upper part of the bed to a higher position eliminates or reduces snoring.
+Normally, adjusting the upper part of the bed to a higher position eliminates or reduces snoring.